blacklightpy/vaultofknowledge/home.md

 So this site isn't perfect (as I want it to be).

 **Why did I publish this now, then?**
-- I wanted to publish this since February this year, but I waited for writing my own publishing system, but I got busier with college work, and decided that it's better to do something rather than waiting to make it perfect and not doing anything.
+- I wanted to publish this since February this year (2022), but I waited for writing my own publishing system, but I got busier with college work, and decided that it's better to do something rather than waiting to make it perfect and not doing anything.
 - Also having a public knowledgebase helps motivate me to maintain a better knowledgebase, and also help me share knowledge with others and hopefully do some cool projects together.

 I will write my own publishing system later to fix those problems.
 So consider this an early version of my site.
 There's also some personal information as well, but I don't mind it being there.
 I'll also be adding a blog and other cool stuff, as listed here: [[Personal Website Ideas]]